Ljubica Vukomanović: Life

-She was born in September 1788 in Srezojevci, Serbia, the daughter of wealthy landlord Radoslav Vukomanović and first wife Marija Damjanović; however, the exact date is unknown.
+She was born in September 1788 in Srezojevci, Serbia, the daughter of wealthy farm owner (of the vlasteličići class) Radoslav Vukomanović and first wife Marija Damjanović; however, the exact date is unknown.
 In 1805 she married Miloš Obrenović, who on 6 November 1817 was elected the Prince of Serbia, making her Princess consort.
 Ljubica was active and influential in Serbian politics.
 Her marriage, however, was volatile, she often disagreed with her husband, and at one time they separated.
 Miloš was frequently unfaithful to her; and on one occasion she came close to killing one of his mistresses in a violent physical attack.

-Between 1819 and 1821 Prince Miloš commissioned a fine city mansion to be built in Belgrade for Ljubica and their children.
+Between 1829 and 1830 Prince Miloš commissioned a fine city mansion to be built in Belgrade for Ljubica and their children.
 This is known as Princess Ljubica's Residence and was built by renowned Hadži-Neimar.

 Her husband's rule was harsh and autocratic; in June 1839, he was compelled to abdicate the throne in favour of their eldest son, Milan, who died shortly afterwards.
 Milan was succeeded by their second son, Mihailo.

 Ljubica died in Vienna on 26 May 1843 (New Style) (14 May O.S.), and was buried in the Krušedol Monastery on the Fruška Gora mountain.